 Well… All of us don’t like to smell a bad or stinky smell from our pets.
 They will become more stink if they love dirt.

-Why GSP loves the dirt?
+Why does GSP loves the dirt?
 Most dogs like to roll around the ground, playing outside.
 Then these dogs get dirt easily.

 Is there anything you can do to wipe out this bad behavior?
 Of course, there are some things to prevent it.
 Keeping your dog’s hair short is causing to stop him from picking much dirt.